How to Debug iOS App in Chrome

 Naturally, it becomes imperative for mobile teams to develop flawless apps that are compatible with iOS.
 This ensures that businesses provide an inclusive app experience for their target audience across platforms.
 However, releasing flawless iOS apps demands comprehensive testing and debugging across a wide range of iOS devices in real user conditions.
 This is a challenging task, particularly in a fast-paced market where new iOS devices with the latest iOS versions are released at regular intervals.

 This article addresses this challenge by describing an intuitive yet effective method that will help individual testers or developers comprehensively debug iOS apps from web browsers.
-Moreover, this method won’t require any complex setup or configurations.
+Moreover, this method won’t require any complex setup or configurations and you can easily debug chrome on iPhone.

 Let’s get started.